openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 - ### Rule Stacking
 You can specify multiple atomic rules for a data column.
 Rules are evaluated independently, and their order does not affect the outcome.
 A data column must pass all applicable rules to be considered valid.
 Successful validations are recorded with an "all OK" message in the log file.

-- ### Second-Order Validation
+- ### Conditional Validation
-RuleSet supports cross-field validations, allowing you to define dependencies between columns.
+RuleSet supports conditional validations which allows you to apply validation rules only when a condition is met .
 For example, you can specify: `if column A contains "John Doe," then column B must contain "1970-12-22."`

 - ### No implicit evaluation
 Data is never evaluated implicitly.
 All validation rules must be explicitly defined to be applied.